karwal/SparkAnonymizer/README.md

 # Design / Architecture
 I have chosen Apache Spark for data processing and anonymization.
 The reason for Apache Spark's selection is its distributed computing capabilities.

-Project structure was generated using Spring Initializr.
-React has been used for front end.

 # Tech-Stack Used to build application:

 1. Apache Spark